 You will immediately recognize a pandeyuca based on its texture which should be crunchy on the outside and chewy on the inside.
 I have seen a lot of bakeries sell them really soft and spongy inside and out, and even though the flavor is delicious, they are actually pandebonos and not pandeyucas.
 Like I said previously, we get this crunchy texture by leaving the dough in the refrigerator for at least 3 hours so it dries up really well.

 Their shape is also very unique because they are usually shaped into crescent moons.
 Although I have been told that in the Valle del Cauca they sell them round and some times filled with guava paste and cheese.
 At the end of the day it really doesn’t matter how you shape them because I can guarantee you that if you follow my instructions to the letter, you will end up making super crunchy and chewy pandeyucas, in other words, perfect.

-- 2¼ cups (270 g) cassava flour (You can also find it as tapioca flour, mandioca, yuca flour or yuca starch)
+- 2¼ cups (270 g) cassava flour (you can also find it as tapioca flour, mandioca, yuca flour or yuca starch)

 - 1 tsp baking powder

-- 1 tsp salt See note below
+- 1 tsp salt - See notes

 - 1½ tsp white granulated sugar

 - 2½ cups (250 g) Mexican queso fresco (grated) See note below

 - 3/4 cup (75 g) feta cheese (grated) See note below

 - 1 tbsp butter, softened or at room temperature

 - In a large bowl mix the cassava flour, baking powder, salt and sugar.
 Add the cheese, butter and egg.
 Start mixing with your hands and add small amounts of milk while kneading until you get a soft dough.
 Shape the dough into a large ball, wrap with plastic wrap and store in the refrigerator for about 3 hours.